 All photos by Jud Froelich and Kirk Nawrotzky, VCU Office of Development and Alumni Relations

-Scope: I was responsible for concept development and end-to-end delivery of the event.
+Scope: I was responsible for concept development and complete end-to-end delivery of the event.

 All photos by Jud Froelich and Kirk Nawrotzky, VCU Office of Development and Alumni Relations